zewdu444/enumerable/README.md

 # 📖 Enumerable <a name="about-project"></a>

-> Tused to demonstrate using modules inside of classes and how to implement Enumerable
+> Used to demonstrate using modules inside of classes and how to implement Enumerable methods.

 ## Project Screenshots